TamaraAlhajj/TamaraAlhajj/README.md

-### Hello world 👋🏻
+### Hello world 🌱

-🌱 I'm a full-stack web developer working remotely from Ontario, Canada.
+I'm a full-stack web developer working remotely from Ontario, Canada.

-💻 Check out my professional site and resume for details on my software engineering experience, mainly with SaaS platforms.
+You can check out my professional site and resume for details on my software engineering experience.

----

-If you would like more details on my work experience feel free to reach out.
-My inbox is always open!

-📫 Reach me at tamara.alhajj.cs@gmail.com